ibm-cloud-docs/CDN/cdn-example-code.md

 ```
 {: codeblock}

-If your CNAME record was added to your DNS server, the `status` of your CDN will change to RUNNING after the call to `verifyDomainMapping`, as shown in the following example.
+If your CNAME record was added to your DNS server, the `status` of your CDN changes to `RUNNING` after the call to `verifyDomainMapping`, as shown in the following example.

 ```php